prabhavthapliyal/VSD_NASSCOM_SOC_DESIGN/README.md

 ### ✅ Section 4 Tasks:

 * Section 4 tasks:-
-1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
+1. Verify the design is ready to be inserted into our flow.
 2. Save the finalized layout with custom name and open it.
 3. Generate lef from the layout.
 4. Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.